Bwc9876/git-from-scratch/index.typ

 == Commit Objects
 <commit-objects>

-A *commit* marks a tree object with a message, author, time, and even cryptographic signature.
-Commits can store arbitrary data but we'll stick to common fields.
+A *commit* object marks a tree object with a message, author, time, and even cryptographic signature.

-The format starts out with a series of newline-delimited *headers*.
+Commits start out with a series of newline-delimited *headers*.
 Each header consists of a #acc1[name], a space, and then a
 #acc2[value].
-Following these headers are #emph[two] newlines and then the
+There's a common set of header names and values we'll explore in the example.

-commit’s #acc3[message].
+Following these headers are #emph[two] newlines and then the commit’s #acc3[message].

 == Example Commit